wontothree/wontothree.github.io/_posts/3-1/realanalysis/2024-03-25-[Real Analysis] 01 The Real numbers.md

 ---
-title: "[Real Analysis] Ch01.
-The Real Numbers"
+title: "[Real Analysis] 01 The Real Numbers"
 excerpt: Manfred - Introduction to Real Analysis
 categories:
   - realanalysis
 toc: true
+toc_icon: star
+share: false
 use_math: true
 ---
-## 1. Sets and Operations on Sets
+## 1 Sets and Operations on Sets

-## 2. Functions
+## 2 Functions

-## 3. Mathematical Induction
+## 3 Mathematical Induction

-## 4. The Least Upper Bound Property
+## 4 The Least Upper Bound Property

-## 5. Consequences of the Least Upper Bound Property
+## 5 Consequences of the Least Upper Bound Property

 THEOREM 1.5.1 (Archimedian Property)

-## 6. Binary and Ternary Expansions
+## 6 Binary and Ternary Expansions

-## 7. Countable and Uncountable Sets
+## 7 Countable and Uncountable Sets

 >**[DEFINITION 1.7.1]**
 >Two sets $A$ and $B$ are said to be **equivalent** (or to have the same **cardinality**), denoted by $A$ ~ $B$, if there exists a one-to-one function of $A$ onto $B$.